where-to-stay

 Book now

-The Parador de Ronda occupies one of the most dramatic hotel locations in Spain.
+The Parador de Ronda is located in one of the most dramatic hotel locations in Spain.

 The building itself is modern, constructed specifically as a Parador rather than converted from a historic monument.